-Why Index Hints Should Never Be Used(My Experience)
+Why Index Hints Should Not(judiciously) Be Used(My Experience)

 I am sharing here my recent experience with one of our vendor who is considered as very much reputed and experienced, they have team of DBAs(development DBA cum Architect, Production DBA, Infrastructure DBA etc..) and mostly their database codes as well as their indexing are not disputable.